The 13 Best Business VoIP Providers in 2019

 A private branch exchange (PBX) is the closed telephone network within a business, which employees share for outbound, inbound, and interoffice phone calls.
 VoIP systems manage PBXs off-site through cloud hosting, eliminating the need for costly (and space-hogging) on-premise equipment and maintenance.

 A SIP (session initiation protocol) trunk carries voice, data, and video through a “trunk” that replaces copper telephone connections through the conventional PSTN (public switched telephone network), consolidating phone and internet service into a single digital line.
-VoIP works best with a SIP trunk, which is scalable for future growth.

-If you’ll be switching to a VoIP system, will you want to keep your current phone number?
+If you’ll be switching to a VoIP business system, will you want to keep your current phone number?
 Most VoIP services offer number porting, which lets you transfer—or port—your number to a new service.
 Check for number porting in a VoIP service’s features; some will apply it for free, while others may charge a one-time fee.

 “Bring your own device” (BYOD) refers to employees conducting company business on personal laptops, tablets, and phones instead of on company-owned gear.
 Most VoIP companies offer BYOD features and solutions within their plans, either included or at additional cost.
 However, extra IT security layers and company guidelines for BYOD are on you.